TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   Florida Senate - Scott vs. NelsonCBS News/YouGov
+*   Florida Senate - Scott vs. NelsonNBC News/Marist
-    *   Scott46
+    *   Scott45
-    *   Nelson41Scott +5
+    *   Nelson49Nelson +4
-*   Arizona Senate - Republican PrimaryEmerson
+*   Arizona Senate - Republican PrimaryNBC News/Marist
-    *   McSally32
+    *   McSally30
-    *   Ward19
+    *   Ward28
-    *   Arpaio18McSally +13
+    *   Arpaio21McSally +2
-*   Arizona Senate - McSally vs. SinemaCBS News/YouGov
+*   Arizona Senate - McSally vs. SinemaNBC News/Marist
-    *   Sinema45
+    *   Sinema49
-    *   McSally37Sinema +8
+    *   McSally38Sinema +11
-*   Arizona Senate - McSally vs. SinemaEmerson
+*   Arizona Senate - Ward vs. SinemaNBC News/Marist
-    *   Sinema40
+    *   Sinema48
-    *   McSally32Sinema +8
+    *   Ward38Sinema +10

 More Latest Polls In The News

-*   Trump: We Want Strong Border And No Crime, Dems Want Open Borders And Don't Care About Crime
+*   Trump: Democrats Have "Become The Party Of Maxine Waters And Nancy Pelosi"
+*   Schumer to Maxine Waters: No One Should Call For Harassment Of Political Opponents.
+"Not American"
+*   Michael Steele: Maxine Waters Stepped In It Trying To Do Trump, Only Person Who Can Do Trump Is Trump
 *   Sen. Kamala Harris: Time To "Reexamine ICE And Its Role"
 *   NBC's Elise Jordan on Sarah Sanders: Should Someone Who Enables Trump's Lies Be Openly Welcomed In Society?
-*   George Takei: Immigrant Detention, Family Separation Is A "New Low" In American History
-*   Obama DHS Sec.
-Jeh Johnson: I Freely Admit We Detained Children, "It Was Necessary"

 *   Politics
 *   Policy